-4.2.5 Appeals: The decisions of a hearing body may be appealed in accordance with the principles established in Section 4.3.6 for disciplinary cases and 4.4.9 for non-disciplinary cases.
-Procedures for filing and acting on appeals shall be as follows:

-- a.
-The appeal must be submitted in writing to the appropriate judiciary within three (3) class days following written notification of the original decision. - b.
+- c.
+Sanctions appropriate to student group constitutional questions or issues may include: - 1.
+Censure. - 2.
+Revocation of privileges. - 3.
+Revocation of registration of a student organization. - 4.
+Other action deemed appropriate to a specific case. - 4.2.5 Appeals: The decision of a hearing body may be appealed in accordance with the principles established in Section 4.36 for disciplinary cases and 449 for nondisciplinary cases.
+Procedures for filing and acting on appeals shall be as follows: - a The appeal must be submitted in writing to the appropriate judiciary within three (3) class days following written notification of the original decision. - b.
 If a group is involved, a representative designated by the group shall act in behalf of the group. - c.
 The appellate body shall request relevant information, review the case and the procedures used, and then decide as follows: - 1.
 There are not sufficient reasons for another hearing and the decision of the lower judiciary shall stand, or - 2.
 The lower judiciary shall be directed to rehear the case or to reconsider or clarify its decision, or - 3.
-The appellate body may affirm, reverse, or modify the decision, or in extraordinary circumstances, elect to rehear the case in its entirety.

-4.2.6 Reconsideration: Each hearing body shall make provision to allow a complainant or respondent to request reconsideration of a case within (60) sixty class days if it is determined that new evidence has arisen.
-An exception to the time provision may be granted by the appropriate hearing body.

-4.2.7 Members of a judiciary involved or possessing other conflicts of interest in a case at issue shall be disqualified from sitting on the judiciary for that specific case.
+The appellate body may affirm, reverse, or modify the decision, or in extraordinary circumstances, elect to rehear the case in its entirety. - 4.2.6 Reconsideration: Each hearing body shall make provision to allow a complainant or respondent to request reconsideration of a case within sixty (60) class days if it is determined that new evidence has arisen.
+An exception to the time provision may be granted by the appropriate hearing body. - 4.2.7 Members of a judiciary involved or possessing other conflicts of interest in a case at issue shall be disqualified from sitting on the judiciary for that specific case.

-4.3 Due Process - Disciplinary Proceedings
+4.3 Due Process-Disciplinary Proceedings

 4.3.1 Students accused of violating a regulation or all-University policy shall have the right to appear before a duly constituted judicial body as herein provided.
 No student shall be suspended from the University except through the procedures of this article which includes provisions for interim suspension as prescribed in Section 4.3.7 or the applicable section of the Graduate Student Rights and Responsibilities document or the Medical Students Rights and Responsibilities document.

-4.3.1.1 The student shall be notified, in writing, by a representative of the Office of Student Affairs, or of the Office of the Provost in cases of academic dishonesty, violations of professional standards or falsification of admission and academic records which are referred for disciplinary action, that he or she has been accused of violating a regulation or all-University policy.
+- 4.3.1.1 The student shall be notified, in writing, by a representative of the Office of Student Affairs, or of the Office of the Provost in cases of academic dishonesty, violations of professional standards or falsification of admission and academic records which are referred for disciplinary action, that he or she has been accused of violating a regulation or all-University policy.
 The student shall be expected to meet with the representative, receive a written statement of the alleged violation, and choose whether the allegation is handled by an appropriate judiciary or an administrator.
 The provisions of this document concerning sanctions and appeals apply to either option.
-Students who fail to meet initially with the representative shall be referred to the appropriate judiciary for a hearing.

-4.3.1.1.1 In cases of academic dishonesty, violations of professional standards, and falsification of admission and academic records, all alleged violations will be handled by the appropriate judiciary.
+Students who fail to meet initially with the representative shall be referred to the appropriate judiciary for a hearing. - 4.3.1.1.1 In cases of academic dishonesty, violations of professional standards, and falsification of admission and academic records, all alleged violations will be handled by the appropriate judiciary.